xability/pcha-health-dashboard/CONTRIBUTING.md

 ## Deployment

-Deployment is handled through [shinyapps.io](https://www.shinyapps.io/).
-If you are a maintainer:
+Deployment is handled through [shinyapps.io](https://www.shinyapps.io/)

 1. Ensure the app runs correctly locally
 2. Deploy using `rsconnect` with Python support or push updates to the hosting environment